 - Response quality and response rate: Response rates tend to be high as respondents have opted to take part in the research.
 High response quality is also maintained as the panel members are pre-profiled and chosen before the survey is deployed.

 - Studying sensitive issues: Not every respondent will be comfortable sharing views on sensitive, personal topics.
-Consumer panels are able to report on more sensitive issues, including X-rated products, alcohol, cigarettes and, drug usage to name but a few.
+Consumer panels can report on more sensitive issues, including X-rated products, alcohol, cigarettes and, drug usage to name but a few.
 These members are more open to responding to personal questions.

 Market research panels can be categorized into two categories: B2B panels and B2C panels: